zhengying-liu/autodl-contrib/matrix_format/README.md

 ## How Should These Files Look Like?

-For the dataset `iris`, each example in `iris.data` is characterized by 4 numeric values (i.e. a vector of dimension 4).
+For the dataset `iris`, each example in `iris_train.data` is characterized by 4 numeric values (i.e. a vector of dimension 4).
 So this CSV file looks like
 ```
 5.1 3.5 1.4 0.2
 4.9 3 1.4 0.2